Robert Sokolowski

-Monsignor Robert Sokolowski (born 3 May 1934) is a philosopher and Roman Catholic priest who serves as the Elizabeth Breckenridge Caldwell Professor of Philosophy at The Catholic University of America.
+Monsignor Robert Sokolowski (born 3 May 1934) is an American philosopher and Catholic priest who serves as the Elizabeth Breckenridge Caldwell Professor of Philosophy at The Catholic University of America.

 Sokolowski's philosophical research is focused primarily on the discipline of phenomenology and interrelated sub-disciplines, though he has also written works from a theological perspective.
 He is known for his interpretation of Husserl, commonly known as "East-Coast Husserlianism" in academic circles.
-His Introduction to Phenomenology has been translated into seven other languages.

 Sokolowski has throughout his career maintained that philosophy begins with good distinctions.

 Life

 Early life

 Sokolowski was born on May 3, 1934, to Stanley A. Sokolowski and Maryann C. Drag of New Britain, Connecticut.

-Sokolowski entered seminary formation at Theological College after being awarded a Basselin scholarship (named after Theodore B. Basselin), earning his bachelor's degree in Philosophy from The Catholic University of America in 1956 and a master's degree in 1957.
+Sokolowski entered seminary formation at Theological College after being awarded a Basselin scholarship (named after Theodore B. Basselin), earning his bachelor's degree in philosophy from The Catholic University of America in 1956 and a master's degree in 1957.
 He then went to the Catholic University of Leuven, where he earned his S.T.B in Theology (1961) and his Ph.D. in Philosophy (1963).
 His dissertation was titled "The Formation of Husserl's Concept of Constitution."
 His dissertation was written under Fr.
 Herman Leo Van Breda, the man who saved Husserl's writings from destruction by the Nazis, and who subsequently founded the Husserl Archives at the Leuven Higher Institute of Philosophy.